MateusTegue/MateusTegue/README.md

 <p align="center">
-  Hecho con ❤️ por <strong>Mateus Tegue</strong> — ¡Gracias por visitar mi perfil!
+  Made with ❤️ by <strong>Mateus Tegue</strong> — Thank you for visiting my profile!
 </p>